The page covers:

 In 1734 Pope Clement XII decided to use the building as a museum for the collection of ancient statues of the City of Rome.
 Its official name became Museo Capitolino and it was designated in this way until the 1920s.
 Today "Musei Capitolini" indicates the complex of collections in the three palaces of Piazza del Campidoglio.
 Because the three palaces are not large enough, some of the exhibits have been moved to Centrale Montemartini, a former power plant.

-Sala delle Colombe (Hall of the Doves after a mosaic from Villa Adriana - it opens in another window)
+Sala delle Colombe (Hall of the Doves after a mosaic from Villa Adriana)

 The decoration of Palazzo Nuovo is not as interesting as that of Palazzo dei Conservatori, but the palace spacious rooms allow for an orderly display of many exhibits.
 It is not a state-of-the-art museum with light effects and a limited number of exhibits (so that the visitor in a hurry does not get annoyed).
-The "enlightened visitor" (many old guidebooks used this term) finds many interesting things to see in addition to a stunning series of masterpieces e.g. The Dying Galatian, which is shown in a page covering Horti Sallustiani, the site where it was found.
+The "enlightened visitor" (many old guidebooks used this term) finds many interesting things to see in addition to a stunning series of masterpieces e.g. The Dying Galatian and the Capitoline Venus which are shown in pages covering the sites where they were found.

 Return to page one.